About oral thrush

 Sometimes oral thrush goes along with thrush in the nappy area, which will need treatment at the same time.

 You can still breastfeed if your child has oral thrush.
 Your doctor might advise you to put some antifungal cream on your nipples as well, but you should wipe this off before feeding.

 Prevention of oral thrush

-If your baby gets nappy rash, make sure it’s treated properly.
+- If your baby gets nappy rash, make sure you treat it properly.

 - Use antibiotics only when necessary and prescribed by a doctor for your child.